codepunter/IMBD-/README.md

 # IMDB

 1) Used imdbPY python package to find movie ID and movie name of top 250 movies on IMDB.
-2) Created dataframe table having Movie ID, Movie name, Rating and Voter as columns and export the dataframe as Output.csv
+2) Created dataframe table having Movie ID, Movie name, Rating and Voter as columns and export the dataframe as Output.csv.
-3) Plotted scatter chart where Rating is on X axis and Voter on Y axis then save the chart as Scatterplot.jpg
+3) Plotted scatter chart where Rating is on X axis and Voter on Y axis then save the chart as Scatterplot.jpg.

 Algorithm Behind IMDB top 250:
-The formula for calculating the Top Rated 250 Titles gives a true Bayesian estimate: weighted rating
+The formula for calculating the Top Rated 250 Titles gives a true Bayesian estimate: weighted rating.
 (WR) = (v ÷ (v+m)) × R + (m ÷ (v+m)) × C  where:

 R = average for the movie (mean) = (Rating)